 Your journal access will be set up in one of two ways.
 Either your access is managed by JSTOR and you will receive instructions from us directly, or your access is managed by your society or the publisher.
 If you are not sure about how to access your subscription, please contact JSTOR Support.
 When you contact JSTOR Support, please include as much detail as possible about your subscription, including your membership or account ID if applicable.

 In many cases when you purchase a subscription there will be a slight delay between the time you purchase the subscription and the time your access is set up.
 This is because most publishers and societies collect new subscribers and members and send the data over to us in batches, usually on a daily or weekly schedule.
 JSTOR staff then establishes access from these files the same day that they are received.
 Any slight delay you might experience between purchase and access is expected, but if you have any questions please contact JSTOR Support for assistance.
+Please check out our Frequently Asked Questions for more information.

 The Publisher Sales Service (PSS) is a program offered through participating JSTOR Publishers in which journal articles or issues are available for purchase.
 Publishers decide which articles can be purchased and set the fees for their articles.
 JSTOR facilitates the purchase of articles from the archive on behalf of participating publishers.